JAlcocerT/JAlcocerT/content/blog/oss-sync-tools.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/" title="More Telecom Stuff" image="/blog_img/outro/telecom/2cm.png" subtitle="Concepts and Tools" >}}
 {{< /cards >}}

-For me, I followed the following to get to know the transfer speeds:
+I used iperf and iotop to check that I get ~730Mbits/sec on Wifi and ~916Mbits/sec on eth

 ### More Tools

 Sea also:

 1. #https://github.com/maxime1907/docker-filegator

 2. Filerun

 ```yml